 In his lecture, he noted that merchants may not set a price for anything above what an educated buyer would pay, and he must not ask anyone to pay more than the set price.
 Further, a merchant who makes a bad decision in one transaction may not recover his losses by raising prices on other items.
 And a merchant may not raise prices to cover losses on goods lost at sea, as that was God’s will at work.
 A merchant was allowed to raise prices in response to scarcity, as that was also God’s work.

 While he had saved his place in the church, Keayne was not well regarded and he received a harsh rebuke from the church leaders.
 A minister from Rowley would use the case as an argument for hanging price gouging merchants.

 The case was hardly Keayne’s only run in with controversy.
-In 1643 he again divided the magistrates and deputies when he was accused of stealing and slaughtering a prize pig belonging to Innkeeper Elizabeth Sherman.
+In 1643 he again divided the magistrates and deputies when he was accused of stealing and slaughtering a prize pig belonging to innkeeper Elizabeth Sherman.
 She sued Keayne over it.
 He, in return, accused her of slander.

 Though she lacked much evidence, Sherman ultimately prevailed in convincing a majority of the deputies and magistrates that Keayne had stolen her property.
 However, the magistrates overturned the majority and sided with Keayne.
 Sherman was ultimately ordered to pay damages to Keayne.

 One-third of his estate he left to his wife and family, with the threat that if someone challenged the will they should get nothing.
 He also funded numerous charities and causes, though not without a dollop of spite.
-He left a significant sum to the Ancient and Honourables, but took a shot at them in the will pointing out that they were inferior to similar English military companies.
+Keayne also left money to build Boston’s first Town House.